AnnMarieW/dash-quickstart/tips-tricks-and-code-snippets/README.md

 - When debugging, it's helpful to use your IDE's debug tools, or a debugger such as `ipdb`.
 Another method is to use strategically placed `print` statements (very helpful in callbacks).
 Note that you can also use`print(fig)` to see how a  Plotly figure is defined.
+See more on debugging in the error message topic.

 - To track performance, you can find great information on how long callbacks are taking by using the [Dev tools](https://dash.plotly.com/devtools).
 The callback graph is fascinating!